 The Declaration on the Rights of Indigenous Peoples was proclaimed after over 20 years of negotiations between UN member states and indigenous peoples.
 It is seen as a landmark document recognising indigenous rights and freedoms, among them self-determination, ownership and use of lands and natural resources, as well as maintaining and developing indigenous political, religious, cultural and educational institutions.
 It also establishes the right to protection from genocide and to compensation for rights violations.

 I am not of indigenous descent myself, and I tried to tread very carefully while dealing with this subject.
 I kept my approach international, alluding in my illustrations to indigenous traditions all over the world.
 At the same time, I did not directly reference any indigenous art, and checked about the book with the Aboriginal and Torres Strait Islander Art department at the Art Gallery of NSW in Sydney before publication, who kindly made sure I did not unwittingly include illustrations that may be perceived as offensive.
-Ideally, an Indigenous artist should have illustrated this book, but I felt that I could make a difference and show solidarity by creating this book in the wake of my illustrated Declaration of Human Rights.
-And I have reason to believe that the book may have made a difference – it seems that my dealings with the office of the Minister for Aboriginal Affairs in preparation for this book prompted the Australian government to look into this document again, which it signed not long afterwards.
+Ideally, an Indigenous artist should have illustrated this book, but I felt that I could make a difference and show solidarity by creating this book as a follow-up to my illustrated Declaration of Human Rights.